Gitorious

-Gitorious was a free and open source web application for hosting collaborative free and open-source software development projects using Git revision control.
-Although it was freely available to be downloaded and installed, it was written primarily as the basis for the Gitorious shared web hosting service at gitorious.org, until it was acquired by GitLab in 2015.
+Gitorious was an online service for hosting collaborative free and open-source software projects developed using Git for revision control.
+Although the source code powering it was itself freely available to be downloaded and installed and remains so, it was written primarily to be the basis for the website at gitorious.org, until the acquisition of Gitorious by GitLab in 2015.

 According to the Git User's Survey, Gitorious was the second most popular hosting service for Git in 2011, with 11.7% of respondents indicating they used it, behind 87.5% using GitHub.
 On 3 March 2015, Gitorious was acquired by GitLab, who announced service through gitorious.org would be discontinued on 1 June 2015 and encouraged Gitorious users to make use of its import tools to migrate projects to GitLab.

 Features and constraints

 In addition to source code hosting, Gitorious provided projects with wikis, a web interface for merge requests and code reviews, and activity timelines for projects and developers.

 According to the terms of service, if bandwidth usage for an account, project or repository exceeded 500 MB/month, or significantly exceeds the average bandwidth usage of other Gitorious.org users or customers, Gitorious.org reserved the right to immediately disable or throttle the account, project or repository until the account owner can reduce the bandwidth consumption.

 Gitorious AS released the Gitorious software under the AGPLv3 as free software.